In today’s post: This crazy easy egg decorating idea for kids gives you beautiful watercolor Easter eggs using markers and a sandwich bag!

 Here’s a quick video showing how to dye eggs with markers (written instructions follow):

 Start by coloring on the plastic sandwich bag.
-Just scribble a few different colors in splotches on the bag.
+Just scribble a few different colors in splotches or stripes on the bag.

 Next, dip your egg in water to get it wet, then place it on the bag.
 Grab the corners of the bag and pull it up and around the egg.
-The water on the egg turns the marker ink into paint.
+The wet surface of the egg turns the marker ink into wet paint.

-Smoosh the egg around inside the bag to get color all over the egg.
+Smoosh the egg around inside the bag to get color over the entire egg (remember to be very careful if you are using blown out eggs).
 Then set it back down on the table and open up the bag.

 At this point, you can leave your colored egg on the bag and let it dry completely, OR you can pick it up with a napkin and dab it dry.
-We dried ours off with napkins so we didn’t have to wait.
+We dried ours off with napkins so we didn’t have to wait then set them back in the egg carton.
 The napkin does absorb a little of the color, but plenty of color will remain on the eggs.
+You could even use a blow dryer on low to speed the drying process.

 You can experiment with different color combinations to get different effects on your eggs.
 Just remember the colors are going to mix, so stick to colors that will look good together, like pink-purple-blue, or red-orange-yellow.
 Just two colors together works nicely, as well.
 The pretty turquoise egg in the photo above came from using blue and green markers.
 Just be sure to avoid any color combinations that will turn brown once they are mixed (like green + red).